Matheusutino/depression-data-augmentation/README.md

 # Synthetic Data for Mental Health: A Comparative Analysis of LLMs, BERT, and Copy-Based Augmentation

-This repository includes the source code, augmentation templates, and experimental configurations for the paper **"Synthetic Data for Mental Health: A Comparative Analysis of LLMs, BERT, and Copy-Based Augmentation"**, submitted to BRACIS 2025.
+This repository includes the source code, augmentation templates, and experimental configurations for the paper **"Synthetic Data for Mental Health: A Comparative Analysis of LLMs, BERT, and Copy-Based Augmentation"**, approved to BRACIS 2025.

 ## 🧠 Overview